quarkslab/quarkspwdump/README.md

  - Use VSS COMM API to directly copy NTDS.dit file from our tool
  - Make tests on more environments with different configuration (NTLM storage GP, history size...)
  - Parsing specific Bitlocker TPM owner information in NTDS.dit
- - Make the tool working full offline (from mounted image disk for example)

 contact@quarkslab.com